 The real challenge is not that there’s limited sources of plant proteins (because trust us, there are plenty!) but understanding which options give you the most bang for your protein buck and how to prepare them.
 We’ve included a few recipes and cooking tips that’ll please your palate and won’t freak your family out.

 Also known as “wheat meat,” Seitan is a great meat alternative for those who don’t have gluten intolerances or Celiac Disease.
 Seitan takes on a similar texture to meat when cooked which makes it a great alternative for meat in virtually any recipe.
-To make things more interesting, throw it on the grill and serve it with chimchurri sauce (because chimichurri makes everything delicious)!
-If you really want to go down the rabbit hole, try making your own seitan or you can just find it pre-made in your grocery store like the rest of us.
+To make things more interesting, throw it on the grill and serve it with chimchurri sauce (because chimichurri makes everything delicious) or use your seitan to spice up taco night.

 Nutrition Panel (per 1 ounce): 1 grams protein, 4 grams carbohydrate, <1 gram fat.
 It’s also a good source of selenium and iron!